BASIC-BIT/meeting-notes-discord-bot/README.md

 ## Commands
 * `/startmeeting`: Begin recording the meeting.
 The bot joins the voice channel and starts capturing audio and chat logs.
-* `/endmeeting`: Stop the recording and generate a summary.
-The bot compiles all data into a final report and posts it in the text channel.

 ## Contribution
 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.